Important Disclosure — Please Read

 Your Deposit at This Stage

-After removing subjects, your deposit typically becomes non refundable except in very limited circumstances.
+After removing subjects, your deposit typically becomes non-refundable except in very limited circumstances.
+Consult a lawyer or notary if you have any questions before signing.

 Before Removing Subjects, Confirm